cellsjs/piscosour/docs/developers/guides/16-testing.md

 ### <a name="writeTest"></a> Writing the tests (the functional testing module)

-- Has to have `functional-tests` keyword
+- This module must have `functional-tests` keyword
-- Dependencies to testing frameworks have to be on dependencies not on devDependencies
+- Dependencies to testing frameworks should be on dependencies not on devDependencies
 - Dependency to piscosour is not necessary.

-package.json of the functional testing module:
+Fragment of package.json of the functional testing module:

 ```json
 {